hushmirror/SilentDragon/README.md

 # SilentDragon

-SilentDragon desktop wallet for HUSH ($HUSH) runs on Linux, Windows and macOS.
+SilentDragon desktop wallet for HUSH runs on Linux, Windows and macOS.
 This is experimental software under active development!

 ![Screenshots](silentdragon.png?raw=true)